VladislavHristov/Programming-for-QA/README.md

 # Programming-for-QA
-All the exercises from the course + additional from the world
+All the exercises from the course with C# + additional from the world